Pk1709/Cloud_Resources_Provisioning/README.md

 To execute

-  Clone the repository and use the commands and if you want you can modify the tag name by using cd vars.sh, run docker build.sh, It   would build the image.In case if you do not have access to docker hub, the second command would fail but you will be having the     image running on the instance.
+  Clone the repository and use the commands and if you want you can modify the tag name by using cd vars.sh, run docker build.sh
+  It would build the image.In case if you do not have access to docker hub, the second command would fail but you will be having the   image running on the instance.
 Once you have your image ready, follow docker compose steps and use docker-compose up